California State Police: Public awareness

 Some of the most visible personnel of the CSP were its State Security Officers (SSOs) who were peace officers while on duty.
-SSOs held powers of arrest as regular Police Officers under the California Penal Code (CPC), however, they were not full-time peace officers.
+SSOs held powers of arrest as regular police officers under the California Penal Code (CPC), but were not full-time peace officers.
 Their powers of arrest were only while on duty performing their specific assignments.
 SSOs were usually at fixed locations at state buildings on foot beats.
 SSOs sometimes performed patrol (automobile) duties in very limited geographical areas such as Exposition Park in Los Angeles.

 Despite the California State Police presence in large metropolitan cities, at the State Capitol, at busy State office buildings, on foot beats, on patrol in fully marked police vehicles on the streets and highways, there were many Californians who were still unaware that California had its own State Police.
 This public knowledge of the California State Police didn't fully come to light until its merger with the California Highway Patrol when it received major state news coverage in 1995.

-At the time of the merger the California State Police was the state’s oldest law enforcement agency (1887-1995 (~108 years)), a record that is still held today.
+At the time of the merger, the California State Police was the state’s oldest law enforcement agency (1887-1995 (~108 years)), a record that is still held today.
 The California Highway Patrol (CHP) was founded in 1929 and its officers were classified as "State Traffic Officers" until the merger.
-After the merger and subsequent charter responsibilities were taken over by the CHP, their official title was simply reduced to "Officer" thus dropping "traffic" from their current seven-point star badge.
+After the merger and subsequent charter responsibilities were taken over by the CHP, their official title was simply reduced to "Officer", thus dropping "traffic" from their current seven-point star badge.